Obusier de 105 modèle 1950: Design

 The mle 1950 would be a departure from previous designs because it would feature a three outrigger tripod carriage which was more common for anti-aircraft guns than howitzers.
 For travel, the gun was towed by one rearward facing outrigger which had a towing eye and two outriggers folded forward for the barrel to rest on.
 The carriage also had a two-wheeled torsion bar suspension and a curved three-piece gun shield for the crew.
 Once in firing position, the wheels were raised and the outriggers were spread to form a Y. This allowed a wide range of elevation -7° to +70° as well as 360° traverse similar to the Soviet D30 howitzer.
 However, unlike the D-30 the mle 1950 had a hydro-pneumatic recoil system mounted below the barrel, it had a double-baffle muzzle brake, and there wasn't a towing eye on the barrel.

 Self-propelled artillery

-In addition to its towed version the mle 1950 was the primary armament of the Mk 61 105mm self-propelled howitzer.
+In addition to its towed version the mle 1950 was the primary armament of the Mk 61 105 mm self-propelled howitzer.
 This consisted of a mle 1950 mounted in a large non-traversing armored casemate on an AMX-13 light tank chassis.